mobidic/Captain-ACHAB/README.md

 ## Overview

 Captain ACHAB is a simple and useful interface to analysis of WES data for molecular diagnosis.
-This is the end of excel table with so much columns !
+This is the end of excel table with so many columns !
 All necessary information is available in one look.

 ## Input